Facts about City

 - Engineering was at the heart of City's foundation in 1894.
 Mechanical and Electrical Engineering were two of the first departments formed.

-- City was the first to offer courses in Aeronautical (now commonly known as Aerospace) Engineering in the UK.
+- City was the first to offer courses in Aeronautical (also known as Aerospace) Engineering in the UK (1909).

 - The School was the first in London to educate students and practitioners at all stages of legal education.